edhowland/A_Gentle_Intro_to_Dotfgiles/README.md

 This approach is also used with folders that start with a '.' making them also hidden folders.

+### Category of configuration files

+As we can see from our examination of the file types of dot files/folders, there are a variety of file formats.
+Config files, therefore, blur the line between data and source code.

+#### Approachs to management of

+- Data: Back it up!
+- Source Code: Version control it!

+##### Distributed version control systems

+Any DVCS, by its very nature, is both a version control system and a backup solution.
+Therefore, using a DVCS like git, is a robust approach to both handling data and source code.
+IOW: config files.

 ## MIT class session on dotfiles

 [](...mit.edu) Missing Semester